The 5 Best Guitar Power Amps (2023)

 Power amps give power to passive speakers.
 They are near the end of a signal chain and come in two forms: either as solid-state units or with tubes.
 The former is superior in terms of reliability, though the latter sounds better.

-Later on in the article, we’re gonna discuss the differences between a power amp and a preamp, the different types of power amps, and the benefits of using high-quality power amps.
-But first, let’s go through our top recommendations.
+Later on in the article, I’m gonna discuss the differences between a power amp and a preamp, the different types of power amps, and the benefits of using high-quality power amps.
+But first, let’s go through the top recommendations.

 2. MOOER Baby Bomb 30

 MOOER is known pretty well as a company that delivers plenty of quality for money and covers pretty much a complete area of what we call guitar audio equipment.
 Among all those products, you can also find this tiny power amp, which is arguably one of the smallest units of this type on the market.
 Such a layout guarantees it will fit any pedalboard.

 With the max power output of 30 Watts, it probably isn’t powerful enough for bigger venues, but the MOOER Baby Bomb 30 will work just fine for smaller gigs and practice sessions.